azhuzhu/git-cherry-pick-merge/README.md

 * If you put this script in your path (I just symlink it under ~/bin), then git should be able to invoke it as `git cpm`.
+* If you don't care about preserving the merge structure, then you might consider using something like `git cherry-pick -m1`